mnentwig/forthytwo/fractalsProject/README.md

 ## Motivation
 An FPGA free-time project adds one unique design challenge: It needs to be fun all along the way.

-Sometimes, the way ahead to the finish line is obvious but boring.
+Sometimes, the way to the finish line gets straight, obvious and _boring_.
 Like hiking versus commuting, it's not just about getting from A to B in the most efficient manner.
-Throwing in some new idea makes it interesting again.
-Repeat many times.
+We're not getting paid for this so rather throw in some new idea to make it interesting again.
+Repeat too many times.

 ## Overview
 My "fun factor driven requirements management" eventually evolved into something along those lines: